Florian Radu: Club career

 Radu was born on 8 April 1920 in Bucharest, Romania and began playing football at local club Metaloglobus in the Romanian lower leagues.
 In 1939 he joined Rapid București, making his Divizia A debut on 15 October in a 3–2 home win over Ripensia Timișoara.
 At the end of the season, Radu won his first trophy, the 1939–40 Cupa României, coach Ștefan Auer using him in one of the four games against Venus București in the final.
-In the following two seasons he would win two more Cupa României under coach Iuliu Baratky, opening the score in each of the finals, a 4–3 victory against Unirea Tricolor București in the one in 1941 and a 7–1 win over Universitatea Cluj in the 1942 final.
-On 8 June 1947, Radu made his last Divizia A appearance, scoring a brace in a 10–1 victory against FC Craiova, having a total of 39 games with eight goals scored in the competition.
+In the following two seasons he would win two more Cupa României under coach Iuliu Baratky, opening the scoring in each of the finals, a 4–3 victory against Unirea Tricolor București in the one in 1941 and a 7–1 win over Universitatea Cluj in the 1942 final.
+On 8 June 1947, Radu made his last Divizia A appearance, scoring a brace in a 10–1 victory against FC Craiova, totaling 39 games with eight goals in the competition.

 In 1948, as Romania was becoming communist, he moved to Hungary at Szentlőrinci.
 Radu made his Nemzeti Bajnokság I debut on 15 February under coach János Nagy in a 3–2 home loss to Csepel.
 In the following round, he scored his first goal in a 10–3 away loss to Újpest.
 Then, on 5 June, he scored the only goal in a victory against MTK Budapest.

 Afterwards he went to Italy, having offers from Lazio Roma and Novara, but eventually signed with AS Roma which was desperately looking for a forward after failing to sign László Kubala.
 Radu made his Serie A debut on 13 February 1949 under coach Luigi Brunella, who used him the entire match in a 0–0 draw against Bari.
 He scored his first goal on 30 April in a 2–1 loss to Novara.
 Subsequently, on 8 May he opened the score from a penalty in a 3–1 victory against Pro Patria which helped the club earn important points to avoid relegation.

 Radu spent the last two years of his career in Serie C at Cosenza and Marsala, retiring in 1951.